Pressure Cooker vs Slow Cooker: The Pros and Cons

 To put it bluntly, slow cookers have been around for a while – a long while!

-And while some would say that this makes the slow cooker a little outdated and not quite as useful in today’s lighting fast-paced world, others would say that all this time has only made the slow cooker better.
+While some would say that this makes the slow cooker a little outdated and not quite as useful in today’s fast-paced world, others would say that all this time has only made the slow cooker better.
 (Kind of how the slow cooker itself works.)

 In today’s slow cooking technology, the heat source is basically an encased heating element, which is very similar to the slow cooker of the past.
 But a lot more efficient, a lot more effective, and (believe it or not) a little bit faster!

-Not too fast, though, as the slow and deliberate cooking process that these appliances use – perfecting low and slow – are responsible for transforming otherwise rather “blah” ingredients into something really spectacular.
+Not too fast, though, as the slow and deliberate cooking process that these appliances use perfecting low and slow is responsible for transforming otherwise rather “blah” ingredients into something really spectacular.

 Sure, you need to devote a decent chunk of time to preplanning how you’re going to use your slow cooker if you want to use it effectively.